softworkz/emby-wiki/Audio-streaming.md

 Item **Id** and **MediaSourceId** are the only required parameters.

 All of the optional parameters can be viewed using the swagger documentation.
+Generally, you will also want to supply:

+* AudioCodec
+* AudioBitrate
+* MaxAudioChannels
+* AudioSampleRate

 ## Direct Stream
 To direct stream an audio file, simply use the static=true parameter.